nowakpawel/game-board/README.md

  ![](SoccerGameBoard.png)

-Simple application to display current sport competition.
+Simple application to display current sport competition results.

 ## Using application:
 Application is my variation of 'Observer pattern'.